Software-Engineering-Courses-Moshirpour/java-rest-api-client/README.md

 ```

 Application developed as some test for (pure-java-rest-api)[https://github.com/Software-Engineering-Courses-Moshirpour/java-rest-api]
-Before run test, you must run API server based on instruction.
+Before running the tests, you must run API server based on the instructions.

-We have used [Junit](https://junit.org/junit5) for run tests.
+We have used [Junit](https://junit.org/junit5) to run the tests.